 Ask a COVID-19 Question

-- The U.S. Department of State issued a Global Level 4 Health Advisory advising U.S. citizens to avoid all international travel.
+- Colombia’s travel advisory is at Level 4: Do Not Travel advising U.S. citizens to avoid travel to Colombia.
 The Government of Colombia has closed all international travel in and out of Colombia and restricted internal domestic travel within Colombia.
 Limited evacuation and humanitarian flights are possible.
-For more information on these flights, please see our FAQ page.

 - For those who wish to stay: We strongly encourage U.S. citizens to make the necessary preparations if staying in Colombia during the quarantine period, follow the Colombian government guidelines posted on municipal government websites, and review our comprehensive page on financial, medical, and other resources for U.S. citizens who will shelter in place in Colombia.